nilaysrivastava/InstaKart/README.md

 ## Frontend Highlights

-The frontend is designed to feel like a production quick-commerce storefront, not a simple hackathon form.
+The frontend is designed to feel like a quick-commerce storefront.

 ### Implemented UI